ThatOneCalculator/DiscordRPCMaker/README.md

 ### My buttons aren't working!
 Discord doesn't let you click your own buttons.
 However, everyone else can.
 This is a limitation with Discord.

+### I can't see the presence!
+Make sure you are not invisible/offline.
+If you ARE online/idle/dnd...
+- Make sure you don't have another program taking up a presence slot.
+- Try running the last command again

+### The image(s) aren't showing!
+If you just put them in, *sometimes* Discord takes a minute or so to cache them properly.

+### I'm on mobile, what do I do?
+As of right now, there's no way to do this through a mobile device.
+Sorry!

+### Running/building specific issues below

 ### I can't install the npm package(s)!
 - Make sure you're using the LTS release of Node.js
 - Try reinstalling node, making sure npm is included.